sbespalov/cs-mapper/README.md

 That's it!

-There are some examples below, which will help to make some details clearer.
+There are usage examples below, which will help to make some details clearer.

 # Usage